Eurus-J-Zhang/WhyAnotherOneWhy/README.md

 # WhyAnotherOneWhy
-This time is to learn how to push
+This time is to learn how to 'push', some commands demonstration